 When in Doubt, Incorporate Both

-You may be in a situation where you have both long-term and short-term goals that you intend to reach.
+You may be in a situation where you have both long-term and short-term goals that you intend to accomplish.
 Or, you may want to be as productive as possible regarding your brand while you wait for your SEO strategy to take effect.

 Using both SEO and PPC can allow you to reap the benefits of both strategies and get the best results possible.
 This is especially effective since each strategy tends to cover the other’s weaknesses.